 How do I become a member?

 You may also pick one up at our headquarters.
-Prospective members are required to submit copies of their certifications and have a background check performed by WVAA using information provided by you in your application.
+Prospective members are required to submit copies of their certifications and have a background check performed by WVAA using the information provided by you in your application.
 Once the application is filled out, it can be emailed to:

 Do I need special training or experience?

 Visit our EMT Courses tab for more information about how to become a certified EMT.

 All active members are required to maintain a current State of Connecticut EMT certification or Paramedic license.

 WVAA assists members in obtaining the various courses needed to maintain their EMT certification or Paramedic license.

 What shift(s) can I volunteer for?